The Basics - Part 2

 Control Panel (Panel, Mic Grill, & Knobs)

 A thin aluminum plate had on it two features: the "microphone grill" and the control knobs.
-The squarish mic-grill cutout was backed by a piece of early-1960s transistor radio speaker mesh, which came with rows of tiny holes and a diamond pattern embossed on its surface.
+The squarish mic-grill cutout was backed by a piece of early-1960s transistor radio speaker mesh, very pale gold in color, which came with rows of tiny holes and a diamond pattern embossed on its surface.
 Given the small size needed per prop (about 1/2" square, plus .75" sq. in each of Wah's two tricorders), Wah would have needed the mesh from only one radio for everything.

 Myth: Some of the speaker mesh used in the mic grill was colorless (platinum), not gold.
 Truth: Not so.
-We've known for decades that most have the gold colored material, but did all?
-Did Wah actually have enough material for all ten comms from just one radio?
-Experiments have conclusively shown that he did... and then-some.
-Now to be sure some in shots do seem to look silver.
-However, the gold is pale enough so that where the color is a bit washed-out, it can look colorless.
-For instance in Alpha, that same silver under different lighting tells a different story (and in fact an examination of the actual prop confirms it is pale gold like in all of the other surviving communicators)...
+We've known for decades that most have the light gold colored material, but did all?
+Now to be sure, in some shots some do seem to look silver.
+However, the gold is pale enough so that where the color is washed out even slightly, it can look colorless.
+For instance in Alpha, that same silver under different lighting tells a different story...

-The control knobs were chromed plastic slot race car wheel hubs originally from Aurora's "Vibrator" series that were glued in place, most likely in haste as evidenced by their different spacings and their frequently being out of line.
+The control knobs were chromed plastic slot race car wheel hubs originally from Aurora's "Vibrator" series that were glued in place.
 At least four distinct versions of these hubs were made for "Vibe" cars, and three of these four, A, C and D below, can be found at least once in Wah's communicators:

 Aurora slot car hubs, all styles - HeroComm.com